Teen Video Challenge 2015

 How do I enter?

 - Get the Entry Form (PDF or Word Document) Read all instructions provided on the entry form and read the Rules

 - Create a 30 – 90 second video that encourages teens to read and use libraries this summer.
-Include your interpretation of the 2013 CSLP teen slogan “Unmask” for the 2015 Summer Reading Hero theme.
+Include your interpretation of the 2015 CSLP teen slogan “Unmask” for the 2015 Summer Reading Hero theme.

-- Explore the Resources page for additional ideas and information.
+- Explore the Resources for additional ideas and information.